-The contractual principal balance of the Company's debentures relating to its trust preferred securities is \$12 million as of December 31, 2022 and 2021.
+The contractual principal balance of the Company's debentures relating to its trust preferred securities is \$12 million as of December 31, 2023 and 2022.
 The Company may redeem the junior subordinated debentures at any time at par.

 The Company accounts for its junior subordinated debt issued under USB Capital Trust II at fair value.
 The Company believes the election of fair value accounting for the junior subordinated debentures better reflects the true economic value of the debt instrument on the consolidated balance sheet.
-As of December 31, 2022, the rate paid on the junior subordinated debt issued under USB Capital Trust II is 3-month LIBOR plus 129 basis points, and is adjusted quarterly.
+As of December 31, 2023, the rate paid on the junior subordinated debt issued under USB Capital Trust II is 3-month SOFR plus 129 basis points, and is adjusted quarterly.

-At December 31, 2022, the Company performed a fair value measurement analysis on its junior subordinated debt using a cash flow model approach to determine the present value of those cash flows.
-The cash flow model utilizes the forward 3-month LIBOR curve to estimate future quarterly interest payments due over remaining life of the debt instrument.
+At December 31, 2023, the Company performed a fair value measurement analysis on its junior subordinated debt using a cash flow model approach to determine the present value of those cash flows.
+The cash flow model utilizes the forward 3-month SOFR curve to estimate future quarterly interest payments due over remaining life of the debt instrument.
 These cash flows are discounted at a rate which incorporates a current market rate for similar-term debt instruments, adjusted for additional credit and liquidity risks associated with junior subordinated debt.
-The 6.63% discount rate used represents what a market participant would consider under the circumstances based on current market assumptions.
-At December 31, 2022, the total cumulative gain recorded on the debt was \$1.7 million.
-At December 31, 2021, the total cumulative recorded gain was \$1.3 million.
+The 6.14% discount rate used represents what a market participant would consider under the circumstances based on current market assumptions.
+At December 31, 2023 and December 31, 2022, the total cumulative gain recorded on the debt was \$1.5 million and \$1.7 million, respectively.